qubole/streamx/docs/index.rst

 .. note:: If you leave the ``hive.metastore.uris`` empty, an embedded Hive metastore will be created in the directory the connector is started.
-You need to start Hive in that specific directory in order to query the data.
+You need to start Hive in that specific directory to query the data.

 Features
 --------
-The HDFS connector offers a bunch of features as follows:
+The HDFS connector offers a bunch of features:

-* **Exactly Once Delivery**: The connector uses a write ahead log to make sure each record exports to HDFS exactly once.
-Also, the connector manages offset commit by encoding the Kafka offset information into the file so that the we can start from the last committed offset in case of failures and task restarts.
+* **Exactly Once Delivery**: The connector uses a write ahead log to ensure each record exports to HDFS exactly once.
+Also, the connector manages offsets commit by encoding the Kafka offset information into the file so that the we can start from the last committed offsets in case of failures and task restarts.

 * **Extensible Data Format**: Out of the box, the connector supports writing data to HDFS in Avro